gousiafatima19/NOVA-Voice-Assistant/README.md

 ---

-# 📄 License
+## 📄 License

-This project is licensed under the **MIT License**.
+This project is licensed under the MIT License.

-**Copyright © 2026 NOVA Project Team**

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files, to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software, subject to the conditions of the MIT License.

-The software is provided **"AS IS"**, without warranty of any kind, express or implied.

----

-# Acknowledgements

-We acknowledge the open-source technologies, frameworks, APIs, and services used in the development of NOVA, including:

-- Python
-- Flask
-- JavaScript
-- Supabase
-- PostgreSQL
-- pgvector
-- Vercel
-- Render
-- Groq
-- GPT-OSS
-- Gemini API
-- Resend
-- PyAutoGUI
+See the [LICENSE](LICENSE) file for the complete license terms.

 ---

 <div align="center">